.

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

-• Day 1: Introduction and orientation, getting off to a gradual start to enable participants to recover from travel.
-A meeting will be conducted to outline the objectives and methods of the team and guidelines for safety, and to provide a preliminary schedule.
+• Day 1: Introduction and orientation, starting gradually to enable participants to recover from travel.
+A meeting will outline the team's objectives, methods, and safety guidelines and provide a preliminary schedule.
 After this, the team will normally take a brief walk to become familiar with the site and test outdoor gear.

-• Day 2: Demonstrations of equipment and training.
+• Day 2: Equipment and training demonstrations.
 If this is completed in the morning, the team will practice field methods in the afternoon.

 • Day 11: Travel Day